Posted on Leave a comment

 Begin the challenge

-We welcome all achievements, new, old, existing, or imaginary: Show off an existing “failure” achievement from your app or game, or put your wordsmithery to work and create an entirely new one.
-You can share your best “failure” achievement with the developer community on the Developer Forums.
+We welcome all achievements, new, old, existing, or imaginary: Show off your “Series Finale” achievements from one of your existing apps or games, or put your wordsmithery to work and create an entirely new set of achievements.
+You can share these with the developer community on the Developer Forums.

 Visit the Apple Developer Forums